operasoftware/devopera/blog/_posts/2010-08-25-opera-and-the-net-magazine-awards.md

 ---
-title: Opera and the .net magazine awards
+title: Opera and the .Net Magazine Awards
 authors:
 - bruce-lawson
 tags:
 - dotnetmagazine
 - awards
 - odin
-layout: article
+layout: post
 ---
 <p>We&#39;re jolly pleased that <a href="http://www.netmag.co.uk/" target="_blank">.net magazine</a> (or Practical Web Design outside the UK) has nominated Opera product for four of their <a href="http://www.thenetawards.com/" target="_blank">annual awards</a>, all nominated by the magazine&#39;s readers.</p>